natapone/simple_llm_chatbot_v1/README.md

 2. Access the API documentation at `http://localhost:8000/docs`

-3. For the chat interface, open `chat.html` in your browser.
+3. Access the chat interface at `http://localhost:8000/chat`

 ## Testing